bertspaan/latlong/README.md

 # Latlong

-Easily find latitude and lotitude of a point!
+Easily find the latitude and longitude of a point!

 [![](screenshots/latlong.png)](https://bertspaan.nl/latlong)